aowss/dddsample-core/README.md

 You should not have to do this since the pipeline is configured to publish the site on PR merge.

+Use this command to check the dependencies which have newer versions:

+    ./mvnw versions:display-dependency-updates

 ## How to run

 To start the app using the included application server and in-process HSQL database, run this command: